kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     Create OperationType= "Create"
     Update OperationType= "Update"
 )

+type Resource struct {
+    // Group is the API group the resource belongs to.  '*' is all groups.
+    Group string
+    // Resource is the name of the resource. '*' is all resoures.
+    Resource string
+    // Subresources is a list of subresources. '*' is all subresources.
+    Subresource string
+}

 // AdmissionHookClientConfig contains the information to make a TLS
 // connection with the webhook